Earning Professional Credentials

 Through the practice analysis, NCIDQ determined that seven content areas characterize the work of interior design:

 - Construction Standards

 - Design Application

 Sections 1 and 2 of the NCIDQ Exam each consist of 125 scored questions and 25 unscored, experimental questions.
 Unscored questions are not identified on the examination; candidates should give their best effort on all test questions.
 NCIDQ prepares new versions of the examination regularly and uses statistical equating procedures to ensure that all versions are equal in difficulty.

-Many questions on both of these sections incorporate drawings, pictures, symbols and textual formats typical in the interior design profession, requiring candidates to recall, apply and analyze information.
+Many questions on both of these sections incorporate drawings, pictures, symbols, and text formats typical in the interior design profession, requiring candidates to recall, apply, and analyze information.

 Practicum (Section 3)

 Section 3 requires candidates to produce several design solutions.
 Candidates are given a series of unique exercises covering Space Planning, Lighting Design, Egress, Life Safety, Restroom [Washroom] Design, Systems Integration and Millwork Design.
 All candidates on a given test date receive the same exercises.
 The exercises require candidates to interpret a program into schematics, produce plan drawings, and develop appropriate specifications and schedules.
 Work products must address codes and the principles of universal design.